Quantumnetsolutions/SOPs/User_Endpoint_SOP.md

 - Remove user accounts and configurations from the endpoint.
 ## References:

-- Company IT Security Policies
+- Tarantino Tech Security Policies
-- Device Configuration Guidelines
+- Device Configuration (Windows) Guidelines
 ## Definitions:

 - Endpoints: Devices used by employees to access organizational resources.